mrded/wikijob/README.md

 WikiJob
 =====================

-The mobile app for WikiJob website
+The mobile app designed for students and graduates looking for career opportunities.

 ## What is inside?
 * [Apache Cordova](http://cordova.apache.org)